AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/list-medseventchanges-1-intro.md

 #### Implementation guidance

-For the overarching usage scenarios in this implementation guide it is expected that:

-* all medicine items relevant to an event should be included in the list
-* all medicine items will have an associated flag according to the guidance in the following table
+For the overarching usage scenarios in this implementation guide it is expected that all medicine items relevant to an event should be included in the list.
+All medicine items will have an associated flag according to the guidance in the following table.

 <table class="list" width="100%">
   <tr>